... Coaching Shared Knowledge Dismiss

 Pep Guardiola’s use of “playing with back 3” formations varies greatly from Conte’s.
 In his final season at Barcelona, the Catalan tactician switched to a version of 3-4-3 which included a diamond-shaped midfield to accommodate new signing Cesc Fàbregas.
 This would ordinarily mean that the side lacks width, but with Sergio Busquets dropping into the backline alongside Carles Puyol, Dani Alves, and Éric Abidal were able to bomb forward from wide defensive positions like they were used to when playing in a back four.
 That edition of Barcelona also occasionally employed a lopsided back three, with two traditional center-backs, plus usual left-back Abidal.

 During his three-year spell in charge of Bayern Munich, Guardiola occasionally used a similar system to allow Thomas Müller to operate in a free role behind the front three.
-When doing this, midfielder-cum-defender Javi Martínez would act as the team’s sweeper; the Basque’s assured passing and confidence on the ball meant he could move forward and combine with the midfield when required.
+When doing this, attacking midfielder-cum-defender Javi Martínez would act as the team’s sweeper; the Basque’s assured passing and confidence on the ball meant he could move forward and combine with the midfield when required.
 Later in Guardiola’s Bayern tenure, Jérôme Boateng became adept at playing this role as well.

 With many managers de-emphasizing the importance of possession, playing with back 3 formations have taken on new relevance for their counter-attacking potential.
 Wingbacks are able to quickly transition from defense to attack.